josephwright/josephwright.github.io/_posts/2009-10-11-working-with-dtx-files.md

 The idea of all this is to only typeset what is needed (hence the `-draftmode` in the first line), to miss out the code (`\OnlyDescription`), and to index both the changes and the user functions (the two `makeindex` lines).
 This recipe will turn up in the next post as the basis for doing things without needing to remember everything yourself!

-CTAN like to have a zip file containing the source, documentation and ins file.
+CTAN like to have a `.zip` file containing the source, documentation and `.ins` file.
 They also prefer Unix line endings, so those of us working on Windows have to use something like [Info-ZIP](http://www.info-zip.org/) or the [Swiss File Knife](http://stahlforce.com/dev/index.php?tool=sfk) to alter the line endings.
-The idea of a TDS-ready zip is also popular, so there are normally two files to get ready.
+The idea of a TDS-ready `.zip` is also popular, so there are normally two files to get ready.
 All of that is a bit awkward, especially if like me you keep having to do bug fix releases.
 So I always do this using an automated tool.
 I'll talk about this in the next post.